 - Upgrade Portal for ArcGIS.

 - Upgrade ArcGIS Web Adaptor (for Portal for ArcGIS).

 - Upgrade the ArcGIS Server site serving as the portal's hosting server.

 - Upgrade ArcGIS Web Adaptor (for ArcGIS Server).

 - Upgrade ArcGIS Data Store.

-Once you have your installation files and backup files and have upgraded all necessary ArcGIS Server sites, complete the upgrade steps for each type of data store.
+Once you have your installation files and backup files and have upgraded the hosting server, complete the upgrade steps for each type of data store.
 All data stores registered to the same ArcGIS Server site must run the same ArcGIS Data Store release.
 Keep the following in mind when upgrading ArcGIS Data Store:

 - Always install ArcGIS Data Store on all machines in a data store before reconfiguring the data store.

 - Do not uninstall ArcGIS Data Store before installing the new version.